aseemrb/aseemrb.github.io/tabs/projects.md

       </div>
       <div class="card-body">
         <p class="card-text">
-          An application that notifies people about events of their interest using crowd-sourced data.
+          An app that notifies people about events of their interest using crowd-sourced data.
 Created as part of a week-long hack with folks at the <a href="https://www.media.mit.edu">MIT Media Lab</a>.
         </p>
       </div>
     </div>